Vibaswan/Gihub_Actions_and_pyTest/README.md

   token: ${{ secrets.GITHUB_TOKEN }}
 ```

-I have some added some basic samples in the folder [GitHub Action Samples](https://github.com/Vibaswan/Gihub_Actions_introduction/tree/main/Github_action_samples).
+I have added some basic samples in the folder [GitHub Action Samples](https://github.com/Vibaswan/Gihub_Actions_introduction/tree/main/Github_action_samples).
-Have a look it will help you understand more.
+Have a look at it, will help you understand more.

 ## Hope this helped you !! :sparkles::sparkles: